 You will receive feedback and marks for your work within 3 working weeks of submission.
 Working weeks exclude weeks where the college is closed to students.
 If for any reason this is not possible, you will be informed of the reason and given a date when work will be returned.
 The feedback you receive will be both written and oral, and forms a vital part of the learning process.
 Do make sure that you fully understand the feedback given, so that you can use it to improve your future work.
-Do not hesitate to ask the tutor if you need further guidance and explanation of how your work was marked.
+Do not hesitate to ask the tutor if you need further guidance and explanation of how your work is marked.

-Please note that any marks you receive as part of the feedback process are provisional until confirmed at a review board, and ratified by the University at a Departmental Assessment Board.
+Please note that any marks you receive as part of the feedback process are provisional until confirmed at a University Departmental Assessment Board.